The college is now accepting applications for Spring 2016 and Fall 2016.

 Directions for Applying to Christendom College

 - Have your High School Transcript(s) and, if applicable, College Transcript(s) sent to the Admissions Office.
 Homeschooled students who are not enrolled in a homeschool program (e.g. Seton, Mother of Divine Grace, Our Lady of the Rosary, Kolbe) may download Christendom's own High School Homeschool transcript form.
+If you are applying after January, please ensure that your transcripts include the prior fall semester's grades.

-- Request that SAT I or ACT scores be sent to the Director of Admissions.
+- Request that SAT or ACT scores be sent to the Director of Admissions.
 If forms are not available at your high school, a copy may be obtained by writing directly to: Scholastic Aptitude Tests, College Entrance Examination Board, PO Box 881, Princeton, NJ 08540, or to American College Tests, PO Box 414, Iowa City, IA 52240.
 The examination code numbers for Christendom College are 5691 for the SAT, and 4339 for the ACT.